ianbloom/massImport/README.md

 When the script is run, it will prompt the user for API credentials and a trimmed account site for the desired customer account.
 After entry, the script will iterate through all .xml files in the same folder and import them into the customer account.
-After each DataSource Submission, the script will print the HTTP Response Code and Response Body.
+After each DataSource submission, the script will print the HTTP Response Code and Response Body.

 ### Python Configuration
 Let's open the Terminal!
 Navigate to the top right hand side of your screen and click the magnifying glass.